What are colon polyps?

 If you have a family history of hereditary nonpolyposis colon cancer (HNPCC) , you should have a colonoscopy every 1 to 2 years starting at age 20 to 25, or 10 years younger than the age at which the youngest family member who has colorectal cancer was diagnosed, whichever comes first.

-The decisions about when to start and stop screening for colon cancer should be made with your doctor.
-These decisions will depend on how old you are, your family history, any health problems you may have, and the benefits you can expect from regular screening.
+Talk with your doctor.
+Decide with him or her when to start and stop screening for colon cancer.
+These decisions will depend on how old you are, your family history, any health problems you have, and the benefits you can expect from regular screening.

 Most doctors agree that if you have had one or more adenomatous polyps removed, you probably need regular follow-up colonoscopy exams every few years.
 This type of polyp is more likely to turn into cancer, but that risk is still very low.
 How often you need a colonoscopy may depend on the number and size of the polyps, your age, your health, and other risk factors that you may have for polyps.
 Talk with your doctor about the follow-up testing schedule that is right for you.